ministryofjustice/laa-cwa-feature-tests/README.md

 of development done in CWA.

-In some cases, feature tests will be used as an exploratory tool and in support of complex CWA refactoring excercises.
+In some cases, feature tests will be used as an exploratory tool and in support of complex CWA refactoring exercises.

 ## Setup